Tips on Treating Perioral Dermatitis

 Just like our gut, our skin has its own microbiome.
 A healthy, diverse but balanced skin microbiome helps maintain a stable skin barrier function, protecting it against pathogens and environmental stressors.

 Balancing the good bacterial and fungal communities on our skin is crucial for the overall health of our skin.
-When there’s an imbalance you may be welcoming, unknowingly, unwanted side effects that cause skin inflammation, irritation, dryness, redness, and itchy skin.
+When there is an imbalance you may be welcoming unwanted side effects that cause skin inflammation, irritation, dryness, redness, and itchy skin.

 AMPERNA® Hard Truth Perioral Dermatitis

-But the principles of caring for your barrier function is the same, including:
+The principles of caring for your skin barrier function include:

 • Hygiene and personal care routines - Getting the right balance of general hygiene verses over-use/excessive use of beauty and personal care products is a key factor that can modify the skin microbiome.